 The two halves of a NSW CTP claim

-Under MAIA 2017, a CTP injury claim splits into two very different halves.
+A CTP injury claim splits into two very different halves.

 Half one: statutory benefits